 - Accelerated vesting of equity awards.
-All granted but unvested share options and RSUs would vest immediately and become exercisable by our executive officers subject to certain conditions set out in the applicable equity incentive plans. - Severance and notice payment.
+All granted but unvested share options and RSUs would vest immediately and become exercisable by our executive officers subject to certain conditions set out in the applicable equity incentive plans or their individual employment agreements. - Severance and notice payment.
 Eligible terminated executive officers would receive severance and notice payments as reflected in their individual employment agreements. - Benefit continuation.
 Eligible terminated executive officers would receive basic employee benefits such as medical and life insurance and other perquisites as reflected in their individual employment agreements.